-With National Prescription Drug Take Back Day occurring on October 28, some people are examining their relationship with prescription drugs.
+With National Prescription Drug Take Back Day occurring twice yearly (typically in April and October), some people are examining their relationship with prescription drugs.
+Visit DEA.gov for the current Take Back Day schedule and to find a drop-off location near you.

-Here you’ll find information on prescription drug abuse, including types of prescription misuse and signs of substance use disorders (SUD).
+Here you’ll find information on prescription drug misuse, including types of prescription misuse and signs of substance use disorders (SUD).

 Types Of Prescription Drug Abuse